Promotion canapé: Plot

 Two young women move to Paris to work at the PTT realize that it is easier to climb the career ladder by sleeping with their superiors.

 Two young women, Françoise and Catherine, go up to Paris to work at the PTT.
 They are admitted with several others, including a man who wants nothing more than to go home to Martinique.
 Their life does not unfold as they had dreamed.
 First of all, the trainers are intimidating and rough.
 Similarly, the dream loft is just a small and dirty room.
 During their training, Catherine is approached by a trainer, who wants to sleep with her, but she refuses.
 This trainer later rapes another candidate.
 The two friends pass out, but during their first day of work, their colleague Carole sets a trap for them as she is jealous of Catherine's relationship with their line manager.
-Catherine ends up at the sorting office (instead of the counter) as a punishment for an fabricated theft.
+Catherine ends up at the sorting office (instead of the counter) as a punishment for a fabricated theft.

 Even after passing the training, their superiors still seem eager to have sex with the women.
 Catherine quickly realises this and seduces her chief inspector.
 She is then promoted by him.
 At the same time, the two friends are evicted from their apartment.
 They discuss it in a restaurant, where Catherine explains that she is on the black list of social services, which they need to get a cheap apartment, and therefore Françoise has to go there.
 Meanwhile, Françoise sees a man having dinner on another table with her child, and the two continually exchange looks.
 When Françoise goes to the social welfare office, the official offers her an apartment, but only if she sleeps with him, which she refuses to do.
 After explaining this to Catherine, Catherine goes to the social services office to seduce the civil servant, and the two women end up getting the lease.